fivetran/dbt_mailchimp_source/README.md

 config-version: 2

 vars:
-    usting_automations: false   # Disable if you are not using automations
+    using_automations: false   # Disable if you are not using automations

 ```